All Episodes

 Does that have anything to do with what you're talking about?

-Well, the fact is that the sun has pumped up electrically, and that filters down through our five layers of magnetic field, and it's pumping up our ionosphere to a level above normal.
+Well, the fact is that the sun has pumped up electrically and that filters down through our five layers of magnetic field and it's pumping up our ionosphere to a level above normal.

 Absolutely.

-Which explains the virtual hurricane that just went roaring up the Pacific Coast last night.
+Which explains the virtual hurricane that just went roaring up the Pacific coast last night.

 Wasn't that incredible?

-There was so incredible that nobody even mentioned it.
+That was so incredible that nobody even mentioned it.

-Well, now the scientists, the weather people, are saying El Niño, La Niña.
+Well, now the scientists, the weather people are saying, El Niño, La Niña.

-It turns out that those things are actually byproducts of what we're talking about here, which is the overall effect.
+Well, that is ridiculous because those temperature variations fluctuate and it turns out that those things are actually byproducts of what we're talking about here, which is the overall effect.

 All right, I think I can accept that.

-There is an object that you claim is now orbiting our sun.
+There is an object that you claim is now orbiting our sun and that we have the SOHO satellite out there.

-And it occasionally takes photographs of things that shouldn't be there.
+It studies the sun sporadically, somewhat sporadically, and it occasionally takes photographs of things that shouldn't be there.

 What's going around our sun that we don't know about?